Mitcheljager/bootstrap-extended-utilities/README.md

   ); // Add or remove Shadows.
 These are only hovers and breakpoints, as Bootstrap already offers the base classes.

   $sizes-breakpoints: true; // These are only breakpoints, as Bootstrpa already offers the base classes.
 The sizes can be changed with the Bootstrap variable $sizes.

+  $text-color-hovers: false; // Toggle hovers for all Text colors in $theme-colors
+  $text-color-responsive: true; // Toggle breakpoints for Text colors

   $z-index-breakpoints: false; // toggle breakpoints on z-index
   $z-indexes: (